 From Slate, the Guardian, to the New York Times, the mainstream media became fascinated with how propaganda, or fake news stories, plagued the minds of millions of Americans and others around the world.

-But propaganda is all giggles until it’s used as a cyberspace tool for political purposes, to possibly get a US president elected, as Standard Digital suggests.
+But propaganda is all giggles until it’s used as a cyberspace tool for political purposes, to possibly get a US president elected, as Standard Digital suggested.
 Only then, do things start to get real.

-There’s still much that needs to be learned about fake news and how it evolves to powerful propaganda.
+There’s still much that needs to be learned about fake news and how it evolves into powerful propaganda.
 Nevertheless, upon doing some research, I found three strategies that might help eliminate propaganda from spreading.

 1. Tighten Up Fact-Checking